-In gallery 117 of the Behrakis Wing, conservators have begun treatment of two Etruscan sarcophagi.
+In the summer of 2011, conservators began treatment of two Etruscan sarcophagi in gallery 117 of the Behrakis Wing.
 Conservation work is normally conducted behind the scenes.
 However, given the size, weight, and fragility of these objects, a studio space was constructed around the sarcophagi in the gallery, allowing the public to see the treatment process from beginning to end.
-Check back often to see progress updates posted below.
+See the progress updates posted below.

 The ancient Etruscans prepared extensively for the afterlife, furnishing elaborate tombs and ordering handsome coffins or sarcophagi.
 The two sarcophagi undergoing conservation treatment come from the tomb of the Tetnies family in Etruria, located in a necropolis or “city of the dead” in Vulci in central Italy.
 Discovered in the mid-1840s, they came to Boston in the 1880s.
 The Museum purchased the wider sarcophagus in 1886.
 The narrower one was acquired by the Boston Athenaeum, but placed on long-term loan at the Museum until its purchase in 1975.